tezos/tezos-mirror/docs/user/multinetwork.rst

   }

-This is equivalent to using ``--network mainnet``, or ``"network": "Mainnet"`` in the configuration file (or to doing nothing, as Mainnet is the default).
+This is equivalent to using ``--network mainnet``, or ``"network": "Mainnet"`` in the configuration file (or to doing nothing, as Mainnet is the default), except that you will not automatically get updates to the list of bootstrap peers and user-activated upgrades (see `Alias Versus Explicit Configuration`_).

 - ``genesis`` is the description of the genesis block, i.e. the first block of the chain.
   Inspect the genesis block using ``tezos-client rpc get /chains/main/blocks/0``